yanbingtao/tp/docs/DeveloperGuide.md

 ### \[Completed\] List ingredients' levels feature

+List ingredients' levels feature allows the user to view all the ingredient levels to check if any ingredient should be restocked.
+The command is:

+*`i-list` - Lists the ingredients' levels of all ingredients.

 #### Completed Implementation

 The completed list ingredients' levels mechanism is facilitated by `IngredientBook`.
 It implements